PA1n7/taskapp/README.md

 ## There is still no official release of the app

 ## Recent updates
+Added the option to add Events to the calendar

 Fixed the TODO writing system so that is now done.

 Fixed the General UI